sapcc/vrops-exporter/README.md

 1. CLI

     Either specify the vars via environment or cli params.
-Because the inventory and the exporter is running seperately, you need to enter the Docker container at least twice.
-Start the Docker container:
+Because the inventory and the exporter are running seperately, you need to enter the Docker container at least twice.
+Start the container:

         docker run -it hub.global.cloud.sap/monsoon/vrops_exporter /bin/sh
     This will start the container and directly enter the shell.
 Start the inventory: